 Taking the ball deep into opposition territory, Chong draws the attention of four defenders on the edge of the penalty area before sliding a pass through for striker Josh Bohui to shoot for goal.

 This time, we see how Chong’s raw speed and ability to progress the ball helps alleviate pressure in defensive situations.
 Picking up a loose ball inside his own penalty area, once again, he is off and running, carrying possession clear of the danger zone, but doing so in a controlled manner, protecting the ball rather than lumping it clear and gifting in straight back to Spurs.

 As he approaches the halfway line, it looks as though Chong’s progress has been halted as he is closed down by a Tottenham midfielder, but an improvised, Cruyff-esque turn inside into space allows him to keep travelling forward.

 Finally, Chong is stopped, but by illegal means, winning a free-kick for his side a full 45 yards from where he first collected the ball, taking United further up the field and maintaining control of possession throughout.

 Chong is capable of playing on either wing, but he tends to start most regularly on the right side, drifting around the pitch as he sees fit and cutting inside on to his favoured left foot.

 An expert at identifying and exploiting space ahead of him, Chong is near-impossible for opposing sides to man-mark.
-As the above image shows, from a recent under-18s game against Stoke City, the former Feyenoord teenager will drift right the way across the pitch in order to poke holes in the opposition’s backline.
+As the above image shows, from an under-18s game against Stoke City, the former Feyenoord teenager will drift right the way across the pitch in order to poke holes in the opposition’s backline.